 - The installation of the generator must comply strictly with NFPA 37, NFPA 54, NFPA 58 and NFPA 70 standards. - Install the unit where air inlet and outlet openings will not become obstructed by leaves, grass, snow, etc. If prevailing winds will cause blowing or drifting, consider using a windbreak to protect the unit. - Install the generator on high ground where water levels will not rise and endanger it.
 It should not operate in or be subjected to standing water. - Allow sufficient room on all sides of the generator for maintenance and servicing.
+This unit must be installed in accordance with any codes that are in place in your country or local jurisdiction for minimum distances from other structures. - Clearance from the ends and front of the generator must be 0.91 m (3 ft).
+This includes shrubs, bushes and trees.
+Clearance from the back of the generator must be a minimum of 457 mm (18 in).
+Clearance at the top should be a minimum of 0.91 m (3 ft) from any structure, overhang or projections from the wall.

-This unit must be installed in accordance with current applicable NFPA 37 and NFPA 70 standards, as well as any other federal, state and local codes for minimum distances from other structures.
-DO NOT install under wooden decks or structures unless there is at least 5 ft (1.52 m) of clearance above the generator, 3 ft (.91 m) of clearance on sides and front, and a minimum of 18 in (457 mm) of clearance at the back of the unit. - Install the unit where rain gutter down spouts, roof run-off, landscape irrigation, water sprinklers or sump pump discharge does not flood the unit or spray the enclosure, including any air inlet or outlet openings. - Install the unit where services will not be affected or obstructed, including concealed, underground or covered services such as electrical, fuel, phone, air conditioning or irrigation.
+- DO NOT install under wooden decks or structures unless there is at least 1.52 m (5 ft) of clearance above the generator. - Install the unit where rain gutter down spouts, roof run-off, landscape irrigation, water sprinklers or sump pump discharge does not flood the unit or spray the enclosure, including any air inlet or outlet openings. - Install the unit where services will not be affected or obstructed, including concealed, underground or covered services such as electrical, fuel, phone, air conditioning or irrigation.
 This could affect Warranty Coverage. - Where strong prevailing winds blow from one direction, face the generator air inlet openings to the prevailing winds. - Install the generator as close as possible to the fuel supply to reduce the length of piping.
-REMEMBER THAT LAWS OR CODES MAY REGULATE THE DISTANCE AND LOCATION. - Install the generator as close as possible to the transfer switch.
+REMEMBER THAT LAWS OR CODES MAY REGULATE THE DISTANCE AND LOCATION.
+In the absence of local codes regarding placement or clearance, we recommend following these guidelines. - Install the generator as close as possible to the transfer switch.
 REMEMBER THAT LAWS OR CODES MAY REGULATE THE DISTANCE AND LOCATION. - The generator must be installed on a level surface.
-The generator must be level within a 0.5 in (13 mm) all around. - The generator is typically placed on pea gravel, crushed stone or a concrete pad.
+The generator must be level within a 13 mm (0.5 in) all around. - The generator is typically placed on pea gravel, crushed stone or a concrete pad.
 Check local codes to see what type is required.
-If a concrete pad is required, all federal, state and local codes should be followed.
+If a concrete pad is required, all applicable codes should be followed.